oceanprotocol/docs/building-with-ocean/compute-to-data/user-defined-parameters.md

 ![](../../.gitbook/assets/compute-to-data-parameters-publish-algorithm.png)

-To view a complete tutorial on publishing asset using Ocean Marketplace click [here](../../using-ocean-market/marketplace-publish-data-asset.md).
+For a complete tutorial on publishing asset using Ocean Marketplace read [our guide on publishing with Ocean Market](../../using-ocean-market/marketplace-publish-data-asset.md).

 ### Starting compute job with custom parameters